galvez/kysely-tables/README.md

 ## Internals

-I wrote this because I was unhappy with the APIs and workflows available in other libraries.
-I wanted my database management layer to be extremely light, but also architected in an transparent way, that would make me feel like I know what's going behind the scenes.
+I wrote this because I was unhappy with the APIs and workflows available in [other](https://orm.drizzle.team/docs/migrations) [libraries](https://www.prisma.io/docs/orm/prisma-migrate/getting-started).
+Even Kysely itself has its own API for migrations, which differs from the types used to define tables.
+I wanted my database management layer to be **extremely light**, but also architected in an transparent way, that would make me feel like I know what's going behind the scenes.

 The main class is `KyselyTables`, which provides the `buildSchema()`, `buildSchemaReset()` and `buildSchemaRevision()` methods.
 The main code that analyzes the table interfaces and their column fields is `#registerTableColumns()`.
 They all use [TypeScript's compiler API](https://github.com/microsoft/TypeScript/wiki/Using-the-Compiler-API) to properly parse the source file, no regexes involved.
 The whole API is heavily inspired by Kysely, and of course, compatible with Kysely.